President/Chief Executive Officer

 Although her commitment to service is inexhaustible, her true success is through her family—Martin, her husband of 21 years and her seventeen year-old son Blaine.
 They currently reside in San Clemente, CA, are avid aquatic nuts (swimming, surfing, SCUBA, kayaking etc…) and love every minute of it.

-Abby Edmunds has served as OneOC’s AmeriCorps Director since April 2016.
-Previously, Abby was OneOC’s Volunteer Services Manager and Service-Learning Specialist, overseeing the AmeriCorps, Family Service Team and Board Connection Programs.
-Abby came to OneOC in January 2012 from a career in education, having spent 14 years with the Irvine Unified School District as a K-12th Grade Music Specialist and as the facilitator of the district Service-Learning Program for over 27,000 Irvine students.
+Abby came to OneOC in January 2012 from a career in education, having spent 14 years with the Irvine Unified School District as a K-12th Grade Music Teacher and, eventually, overseeing the district Service-Learning Program for over 27,000 Irvine students.

 In 2015, Abby was awarded both the Irvine Prevention Coalition Award from the City of Irvine and became an alumni of the AMEX Leadership Academy through the Center for Creative Leadership.